T-im4i-k/clang-tidy-check/README.md

 - **Example:** `'./build/compile_commands.json'`

-Other types of compilation databases are not currently supported.
+Note: Other types of compilation databases are not currently supported.

 ### `file-exclude-regex`: \<string\> (optional)